wilfred05777/inventory-app/README.md

 ### PostgreSQL encountered ISSUE / Problem and Solution

 -- postgresql Unable to connect to server: connection failed::1), Port 5432 failed: fe_sendauth: no password supplied

+-- possible solution is to search and test first
+-- do more research about postresql cannot create new server issue - on my end -- second idea is to reinstall postgress as I forget the master password of it.